Greater Than a Crown

 Greater Than a Crown is a 1925 American silent romantic comedy film directed by Roy William Neill and starring Edmund Lowe, Dolores Costello, and Margaret Livingston.
 It was based on a 1918 novel The Lady from Long Acre by the British writer Victor Bridges.
 The novel had previously been adapted as the 1921 film The Lady from Longacre.

-Synopsis
+Plot

 An American man in London assists an escaped Princess who has fled to England to escape a royal marriage.
 After she is kidnapped and taken home, he goes to rescue her with the assistance of his English actress friend.

 Cast

 Preservation

 A print of Greater Than a Crown is preserved in a foreign film archive.